Elaunin

 Elaunin (Greek verb ἐλαύνω "I steer") is a component of elastic fibers formed from deposition of elastin between oxytalan fibers.
 It is found in the periodontal ligament and the connective tissue of the dermis, particularly in association with sweat glands.

-Overview
+Structure

-“The elastic system of normal human skin was studied by light and electron microscopy.
-By light microscopy, three different types of fibers were observed: oxytalan, elaunin, and elastic.
-The most superficial ones (oxytalan fibers) are very thin and directed perpendicularly to the dermoepidermal junction.
-They start from a plexus with the tinctorial characteristics of elaunin fibers, which are connected with the thicker elastic fibers of the reticular dermis.
-At the electron microscopic level, the oxytalan fibers are formed by bundles of tubular microfibrils 10 to 12 nm in diameter.
-In the deepest layers of the dermis, an amorphous material is seen in the core of these bundles.
-In the elaunin fibers, the amorphous material is sparse, while in the elastic fibers, it is abundant and compact."
+Three distinct fiber types have been identified within the dermis: oxytalan, elaunin, and elastic fibers.
+The most superficial of these, the oxytalan fibers, are extremely slender and oriented perpendicularly to the dermoepidermal junction.
+They arise from a plexus exhibiting the staining properties of elaunin fibers, which in turn are contiguous with the thicker elastic fibers of the reticular dermis.
+Electron microscopy shows that oxytalan fibers consist of bundles of tubular microfibrils measuring approximately 10–12 nm in diameter.
+In deeper dermal layers, these bundles contain a central amorphous substance.
+Elaunin fibers contain only small amounts of this amorphous material, whereas in elastic fibers it is abundant and densely compacted.